RAKR314 CM4 Base Board Flashing the OS

 Windows

-The official stand-alone installer is the recommended approach.
-Check Raspberry Pi's official documentation for information about the Windows installer as well as how to install the drivers and boot tools.
+The official stand-alone installer is the recommended method.
+Refer to Raspberry Pi's official documentation for detailed information about the Windows installer and instructions for installing the necessary drivers and boot tools.

 To mount the eMMC storage, install the required USB library on your Mac OS device and build the rpiboot